ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>Understand the Strengths of Retrofit and Ktor to Choose the Best Networking Solution for Your Android Projects</blockquote>

 <h3>4.
-SwiftUI Animation: Creating an Interactive Button with TimelineView - <a href="https://medium.com/@sviatoslav.kliuchev/swiftui-animation-creating-an-interactive-button-with-timelineview-bd12812c72e4" target="_blank" rel="noopener noreferrer">link</a></h3>
+My Journey as a Mobile Application Developer - <a href="https://medium.com/@panduka-wedisinghe/my-journey-as-a-mobile-application-developer-2e11fe937005" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sviatoslav`**
+✍️ **posted by `Panduka Wedisinghe`**

-<blockquote>Hi there!
-Since I started working on a side project in SwiftUI, I’ve been sharing my journey and the things I do every day while working on…</blockquote>
+<blockquote>In 2016, I embarked on a remarkable journey into mobile application development, starting as a junior Android developer.
+Since then, I’ve…</blockquote>

 <h3>5.
 Serverless, Location-Aware Search for web and mobile apps with Agent Builder & BigQuery - <a href="https://medium.com/google-cloud/serverless-location-aware-search-for-web-and-mobile-apps-with-agent-builder-bigquery-89f2fef1ab20" target="_blank" rel="noopener noreferrer">link</a></h3>